They (whoever ‘they’ are!) say confidence is one of the most attractive things you can wear. And it’s true.

 And finally, it’s time to take ACTION!

-The only way to build confidence is through action.
+The only way to build bravery is through action.
 PERIOD.

 You’re not going to think your way into feeling more confident.
 Instead, you have to choose to get into actin before you feel ready.
 That’s what it means to be brave.

-Action builds your confidence muscle, even if the action isn’t related to the area you may be lacking confidence.
+Action builds your bravery muscle, even if the action isn’t related to the area you may be lacking it.

-And both action and confidence are contagious.
+And action is contagious.
 That first, small brave move is all you need to take!

 If you were even braver than you are right now, if you were even more confident than you are right now, what one small action would you take?